-- Provide digital ortho-rectified imagery or georeferenced digital video/photo products; - Supply an Environmental Protection Information Management System (EPIMS) that manages all project monitoring data and allows access to daily inspection and monitoring reports from construction period; - Summarize results of key monitoring activities in an annual monitoring report; - Share results of key monitoring activities with interested local stakeholders, First Nations the MMF, Indigenous organizations; and - Participate as a stakeholder in committees or working groups whose purpose is for the ongoing conservation of wildlife.
+- Provide digital ortho-rectified imagery or georeferenced digital video/photo products; - Supply an Environmental Protection Information Management System (EPIMS) that manages all project monitoring data and allows access to daily inspection and monitoring reports from ٠ construction period; - Summarize results of key monitoring activities in an annual monitoring report; ٠ - Share results of key monitoring activities with the MMTP Monitoring Committee, interested parties, First Nations the MMF, Indigenous organizations; and ٠ - Participate as a stakeholder in committees or working groups whose purpose is for the ongoing conservation of wildlife.

-- During construction phase daily activities, record observations of bird species of concern and mitigation performance at ESS sites within project footprint; - Record observations with photo and waypoint and store in EPIMS; and - Work with Specialist during field visits to assess mitigation effectiveness, and provide first hand overview of site conditions during construction phase.
+- During construction phase daily activities, record observations of bird species of concern and mitigation performance at ESS sites within project footprint; - Record observations with photo and waypoint and store in EPIMS; and - Work with Specialist during field visits to assess mitigation effectiveness, and provide first hand overview of site conditions during construction phase. •

-- Use the digital ortho-rectified imagery and/or georeferenced video/photo products provided by Manitoba Hydro for identification of potential species of concern habitat; - Review Environmental Inspector and Monitor daily reports for identification of bird species of concern, with a focus on golden-winged warbler; - Design and conduct specific survey methods that sample habitat use and density; - Report immediately to Manitoba Hydro any unanticipated project effects on species of concern discovered through monitoring activities; - Analyze, evaluate and report on monitoring findings including mitigation effectiveness on an annual basis; and - Through an adaptive management framework, make recommendations for ongoing improvements to the mitigation measures, monitoring plan, methods, analysis and implementation in response to knowledge gained through ongoing monitoring and associated analysis.
+- Use the digital ortho-rectified imagery and/or georeferenced video/photo products provided by Manitoba Hydro for identification of potential species of concern habitat; - Review Environmental Inspector and Monitor daily reports for identification of bird species of concern, with a focus on golden-winged warbler; - Design and conduct specific survey methods that sample habitat use and density; - Record and report any occurences of least bittern and short-eared owl. - Report immediately to Manitoba Hydro any unanticipated project effects on species of concern discovered through monitoring activities; • - Analyze, evaluate and report on monitoring findings including mitigation effectiveness on an annual basis; and - Through an adaptive management framework, make recommendations for ongoing improvements to the mitigation measures, monitoring plan, methods, analysis and implementation in response to knowledge gained through ongoing monitoring and associated analysis.